Home > Camping

 A dwelling’s weight hinges on the materials, size, and whether the walls are single or double.
 Most four-season tent specs include a trail or minimal weight and a packaged weight — the former doesn’t include stakes, guylines, or stuff sacks.
 (We highlight the minimal weight of the products listed in this guide.)

 The sizes and weights of the tents in our guide widely vary.
-The heaviest option is a basecamp tent with room for six adults that weighs 202 pounds.
-Our lightest choice is the Stone Glacier Skyscraper 2P, which is only 4 pounds 12.8 ounces.
+The heaviest option is a basecamp tent with room for three adults that weighs close to 9 pounds.
+Our lightest choice is the Samaya 2.5 Tent, which utilizes Dyneema Composite Fabric and is only 3 pounds 12 ounces.
 Weight is most crucial if you’ll be hauling your tent for consecutive days and want to minimize the heft of your load.

 Regardless of weight, you’ll need to select a tent that delivers the protection and features you need — like two doors, the capacity for three people, or a large vestibule.
 Generally, the lighter a tent is, the less headroom there is.
 But cutting ounces isn’t as important as being adequately protected in the conditions where you plan to go.